Medication

 Medications for Parkinson’s

 Before making any decisions about treatment of Parkinson’s disease, you will want to learn about the different types of medications available for Parkinson’s disease and discuss the pros and cons of each with your physician.
-It may help to know that there is no “right” answer, and if you try something that doesn’t work for you, you can always adjust your plan.
+It may help to know that there is no “right” answer, and if you try something that doesn’t work for you, you can always work with your doctor to adjust your plan.

 Levodopa: the most effective drug for treating Parkinson’s

 Levodopa, also known as L-DOPA, has long been, and continues to be, the most effective drug in treating Parkinson’s disease symptoms.
 Most people with Parkinson’s disease will take this drug at some point.
-There are side effects that can occur with Levodopa including nausea, fatigue and orthostatic hypotension.
-Often these side effects can be successfully treated so that Levodopa can be tolerated better.
-In addition, as the disease progresses and the brain has less ability to produce and process dopamine, dyskinesias, or involuntary movements can develop from Levodopa.
+There are side effects that can occur with levodopa, including nausea, fatigue, and orthostatic hypotension.
+Often these side effects can be successfully treated so that levodopa can be better tolerated.
+In addition, as the disease progresses and the brain has less ability to produce and process dopamine, dyskinesias, or involuntary movements, can develop from levodopa.

 Full List of Medications Approved for the Treatment of Parkinson’s Disease in the USA

 Below is a full list of Parkinson’s medications that have been approved to treat Parkinson’s in the United States.
+We also provide information on medications to avoid.
 This material is intended to provide you with information.
-It should not be used for treatment purposes, but rather as a source for discussion with the patient’s own physician.
-Work with your physician to determine which medications are best for you, and know the risks and benefits of each.
+It should not be used for treatment purposes but rather as a source for discussion with the patient’s own physician.
+Work with your physician to determine which medications are best for you and know the risks and benefits of each.

 Generic Name Trade Name Mode of Action Common Side Effects*